Sensitive case handling encourages car crash victim to undertake treatment

 She sustained multiple pelvic injuries, a wound to her forehead that left visible scarring, a closed head injury and dental damage.
 She also developed post-traumatic epilepsy that came to be well-controlled by medication.
 Initially in a high-dependency hospital unit, for several months after her discharge she was wheelchair bound and severely traumatised by her experience – she continued to struggle acutely with social isolation as a result of the effects of her brain injury.
 The situation was further complicated by the fact that her husband was also injured and traumatised and their young son, although thankfully not physically injured, was also traumatised.

-After years of gentle encouragement and support from Claire, who tirelessly sought the right mix of language therapists, psychologists and neuropsychologists, our client was gradually able to tackle a cluster of troubling neurological impairments – she was eventually able to drive again and she engaged a ‘buddy’, reducing the strain of providing day-to-day care that had previously fallen on her husband’s shoulders.
+After years of gentle encouragement and support from our team, who tirelessly sought the right mix of language therapists, psychologists and neuropsychologists, our client was gradually able to tackle a cluster of troubling neurological impairments – she was eventually able to drive again and she engaged a ‘buddy’, reducing the strain of providing day-to-day care that had previously fallen on her husband’s shoulders.

 Ultimately, the defendant’s legal experts were unable to dispute the cause of our client’s condition and, despite a certain pressure from the defendant’s team for our client to accept a lower offer, at a joint settlement meeting we achieved £500,000, a sum with which our client and her husband were delighted.